Home/College Football

 Watch What’s Trending Now!

 So, it’s obvious that Finebaum will be the biggest rooter for the face-off between Drinkwitz’s boys and Lance Leipold’s Kansas Jayhawks.
 As he makes a big announcement, both the head coaches, besides the Border War rivalries, have been part of classic rivalries through the years.
 But again, they say it’s different.
-As the heat keeps brewing, Drinkwitz is staying all easy-breezy with his jokes.

-Finebaum’s latest interview with Drinkwitz was all fun.
+Finebaum’s latest interview with Drinkwitz was full of humour.
 Even though the Missouri head coach trolled him, the ESPN analyst did not mind sharing that part on X. On September 5, he posted a clip from the interview where Drinkwitz is heard saying, “Paul, I gotta be careful.
 This wind’s got my Combover going the wrong direction.
 I’m three haircuts away from looking like you, man.
 I gotta get this thing fixed.”
 This kept the Mizzou fans standing in the background entertained, leaving them in splits.

 ADVERTISEMENT